Buying A Court-Ordered Sale

 Another caution is if the previous owner still occupies the home as you are in the process of purchasing it.
 Although required to leave once you have for sure purchased the condo, they may decide to be difficult and stay past their legal right to occupy the premises.
 Although it seems like a simple solution (knock on the door and kick them out) it is actually a bit more complex and involves getting a bailiff (at your cost) which can run you up a few thousand dollars.
 It doesn’t happen often but is a possibility to factor in when deciding to buy a COS.
 As always, it’s important to talk to both a lawyer and a qualified Condo Expert to make sure your purchase is the right fit for you.

 If you are looking to buy a property in the current market, or in the future, it’s important to have an expert real estate agent on your side.
-Get in touch with The Condo Group Real Estate for more information at 250-382-6636.
+Get in touch with The Condo Group Real Estate, reimagined as Island Realm Real Estate, for more information at 250-382-6636.

 *This post is meant to be a general overview of COSs, and should not be taken as legal advice.